Spherical-S/Capn-Valorant-Statistics-App/README.md

 # Current issues/bugs that will be fixed in the next update(s)
-* Have to restart app to login/logout (fixed in 1.0.3 which will release soon!)
+* logged in as "false" after first log in

 # Credits and support